Tablets and sprays provide rapid relief from the chest pain associated with angina. Remember to carry them with you all the time.

-Glyceryl trinitrate (GTN) is prescribed for angina pain.
+Glyceryl trinitrate (GTN) is prescribed for chest pain associated with angina.
 Tablet and spray formulations are referred to as short-acting preparations.
 This is because the effect of the medicine lasts for around 20-30 minutes.
-They are used to provide rapid relief of angina pain as and when it happens.
-They can also be used for when angina pain is expected to happen, such as before exercise that is likely to cause chest pain (for example, before climbing stairs).
+They are used to provide rapid relief from the pain as and when it happens.
+They can also be used for when the pain is expected to happen, such as before exercise that is likely to cause chest pain (for example, before climbing stairs).
 Other formulations which contain GTN are skin patches and ointment.
 These are longer-acting nitrates, as the medicine in these preparations works for a longer period of time.
 They are often referred to as transdermal nitrates.
-They are prescribed to prevent angina pain from developing.
+They are prescribed to prevent the pain from developing.

-(There is also a rectal ointment of GTN available but this is used for a completely different condition.
-If this has been prescribed for you, please see a separate medicine leaflet called Glyceryl trinitrate rectal ointment for more information.)
+There is also a rectal ointment of GTN available but this is used for a completely different condition.
+If this has been prescribed for you, please see the separate medicine leaflet called Glyceryl trinitrate rectal ointment for more information.

 Before starting glyceryl trinitrate

 Some medicines are not suitable for people with certain conditions, and sometimes a medicine may only be used if extra care is taken.
 For these reasons, before you start GTN it is important that your doctor or pharmacist knows:

 - If you have any problems with the way your liver works, or any problems with the way your kidneys work.

 - If you have been told by a doctor you have low levels of iron in your blood (anaemia), or low levels of oxygen in your blood (hypoxaemia).

 - If you have an underactive thyroid gland.

 - If you have an eye condition called glaucoma.